yjkimmdphd/asthma_bal/README.md

 │
 ├── resources          <- Place for data.
 By default excluded from the git repository.
 │   ├── external       <- Data from third party sources.
+│   ├── processed_data <- Processed data used for further analysis.
+│   ├── working_data   <- copy of raw data used for work.
 │   └── raw_data       <- The original, immutable data dump.
 │
 ├── results            <- Final output of the data processing pipeline.
 By default excluded from the git repository.